Filipinos in Shizuoka Prefecture, Japan

 Major cities

-Much of the Filipino population of Shizuoka Prefecture can be found in Hamamatsu, the largest city and headquarters of large companies such as Suzuki, Kawai Musical Instruments and Roland.
+The largest population of Filipinos in Shizuoka Prefecture can be found in Hamamatsu, with 4,228 Filipino residents.[1:1] Hamamatsu is the largest city in Shizuoka Prefecture and headquarters of large companies such as Suzuki, Kawai Musical Instruments and Roland.

 Cities of Shizuoka Prefecture with sizable Filipino population.[1:3][2] Darker color indicates higher population.